 From leisurely holiday breakfasts in the stylish four-poster bed, to morning coffee on the elevated garden platform looking out across the waters of Plymouth Sound, or cosy evenings snuggled up on the sofa, Orangery Lodge promises a truly relaxing escape and wonderful times together.

 Located at the bottom of the Park with views from the sitting-room and garden across the waters of Plymouth Sound, shut the world behind you as you step into this little oasis of calm.

-Kitchen/Dining-room with electric hob, electric oven, fridge, washing machine and dishwasher
+Kitchen/Dining-room with electric hob, electric oven, fridge, dishwasher and wood-burner

 Sitting-room with TV

 Bedroom with four-poster double bed (4'6")